bleemeo/glouton/CONTRIBUTING.md

 unset GLOUTON_VERSION GLOUTON_BUILDX_OPTION
 ```

-Release files are present in dist/ folder and a Docker image is build (glouton:latest) and loaded to
+The release files are created in the `dist/` folder and a Docker image named `glouton:latest` is built.
-your Docker images.

 ### Production release